 How To Apply For a Credit Card With Bad Credit

 Check your credit score before applying so you know where you stand.
 If your credit score is in the 500s, for example, you are unlikely to be approved for a premium travel card loaded with perks and extras.
 Next, find a credit card that is appropriate for your credit situation.
-You can look at our recommendations for best cards for fair credit or best cards for bad credit to see what might be best for you.
+You can look at our recommendations for starter cards, best cards for fair credit, or best cards for bad credit to see what might be best for you.
 When deciding which card is best for you, consider the fees, the rewards you can earn, and other card benefits.